wp-plugins/diarypress/readme.txt

 '), $title, $args );
 `

+=Where can I find advise on running a diary with Wordpress?=

+In the next major release I am going to add a information page to the plugin that will live under settings that will contain advise from my experience of running a diary on Wordpress for over 5 years.
+Longer term I plan to create a website to help.

 == Screenshots ==

 1. The default screen you see when you are not logged in.